CLUB CANDLE HOT TIP

 The first time you light your new candle let the wax melt right to the edge!

 As a long term candle lover, this was something that I never knew.
-By blowing out your candle before the wax has melted all the way to the edge on your first burn, you will get a tunnelling effect.
+By blowing out your candle before the wax has melted or at least got warm all the way to the edge on your first burn, you will get a tunnelling effect.
 This is where a candle will burn down the centre, leaving a hard rim of wax around the edge and the result - your candle won’t burn for as long as it should.

 To get technical you need to let your candle burn an hour per inch of the diameter of the vessel, so if you have a candle that is 2" wide, let it burn for at least 2 hours.
 If it’s not all the way, but almost there and its midnight and you want to go to bed, it’s OK.
 Most of the time the last rim of the candle will melt down the edges as the candle goes down.

-There isn’t an easy fix for tunnelling, some will say to wrap the outside of your candle in aluminium foil to warm up the vessel as it burns, not very attractive!
+If it's set, some will say to wrap the outside of your candle in aluminium foil to warm up the vessel as it burns, not very attractive!
 But it does work, just make sure you don’t leave the foil on for too long as it may heat the vessel too much and shatter the glass container.
-You could try to melt the surface using a hairdryer, this can sometimes end in disaster with wax blown all up the side of your vessel, unless you have a diffuser on the end so you are just using heat and not the blowing that you get from a hairdryer.
+You could try to melt the surface using a hairdryer, this can sometimes end in disaster with wax blown all up the side of your vessel unless you have a diffuser on the end so you are just using heat and not the blowing that you get from a hairdryer.
 You can even try scooping out the rim of un-melted wax with a spoon down to the point of the original wax melt.
-If this is your option, make sure you re-use the wax in a wax melt so you still get the benefits of a beautiful aroma through your home, even though you don’t get the ambiance of a flickering candle.
+If this is your option, make sure you re-use the wax in a wax melt so you still get the benefits of a beautiful aroma through your home, even though you don’t get the ambience of a flickering candle.
 Ultimately the best way is to use a heat gun, it gets hot enough to melt the wax, without blowing it all over your kitchen counter.

 You’ve got a luxury fragranced candle, you want to get the most out of it.
 By following this simple step, you’re on track to enjoying all of your beautiful candle, not just part of it.